Signed in as:

 The Garden Grove Chamber of Commerce is a non-profit, non-governmental, voluntary membership organization comprised of local businesses and leaders interested in enhancing our community.
 It serves as the link between businesses, local government, neighborhood associations, and the general public.
 Chamber members are able to mutually aid each other in promoting and producing business, and aid the community by providing important services and tax revenues.

-The Chamber is involved in various fundraising activities throughout the year, including the Annual Gala, State of the City by the Garden Grove Mayor, Chamber and Garden Grove Community Foundation Golf Classic, Bowling Tournament, Member Appreciation Installation Luncheon, and provides many networking opportunities and functions for our members.
+State of the City Luncheon, Annual Gala, Golf and Bowling Tournaments along with providing many networking opportunities and functions for our members.
 Interaction with the entire Garden Grove community is an integral part of the Chamber’s objectives.